-The Whitsunday Islands, with their picturesque landscape, crystal blue water and stunning diversity of wildlife, has long been regarded as an international tourist destination.
-However, many visitors to the Whitsunday remain oblivious to the surrounding regional area, and some of the fantastic destinations and activities on offer.
+The Whitsunday Islands, with their picturesque landscape, crystal blue water and a stunning diversity of wildlife, has long been regarded as an international tourist destination.
+However, many visitors to the Whitsundays remain oblivious to the surrounding regional area, and some of the fantastic destinations and activities on offer.

-Meaning “Land of the Clouds” in Aboriginal, the Eungella National Park is Australia’s longest and oldest stretch of subtropical rainforest, and covers over 50 000 hectares of largely unexplored wilderness.
-Accessible by road, it offers its visitors a glimpse of Australia’s unique wildlife, including the rare Platypus, which can almost never be viewed in its natural environment.
+Meaning “Land of the Clouds” in Aboriginal, the Eungella National Park is Australia’s longest and oldest stretch of subtropical rainforest and covers over 50,000 hectares of largely unexplored wilderness.
+Accessible by road, it offers its visitors a glimpse of Australia’s unique wildlife, including the rare and elusive Platypus, which can almost never be spotted in its natural environment.
 There are also over 225 bird species recorded in the region, including the rare Eungella Honeyeater, which lives nowhere else.

 While the Whitsunday Islands themselves are not to be missed, places and attractions such as Finch Hatton Gorge are also prominent in the area, offering visitors to the region a lot more than they bargained for.